harthur/nomnom/README.md

 	sys.puts(options.filename);

-by default argparse will print out a usage message if `--help` or `-h` is an argument.
+Argparse prints out a usage message if `--help` or `-h` is an argument.
 You can disable this with the `printHelp` flag and override the printing function if you're not using node:

 	var parser = new argparse.ArgParser(opts,
 	  { printHelp: true,
 	    printFunc: function(helpStr) {
 	      sys.puts(helpStr);
 	    }
 	  }
 	);